basic-web-components/basic-web-components/README.md

 well-designed web components that implement very common user interface patterns.
 Each component can be used as is, or as the foundation for new components.

-Design values for these components include:
+Design goals for the overall project:

 * **Leverage the browser platform as much as possible.** No additional framework or runtime is required to use these components.